HelTecAutomation/HeltecDocs/doc/gateway/ht-m02_v2/source/connect_to_server.md

 [Connect to SnapEmu](connect-to-snapemu)

 &nbsp;
+(connect-to-ttn)=

 ## Connect to TTN/TTS

+### Configure Gateway

+Configure your gateway and fill in the server address as the server you want to connect to, please refer to the [HT-M2802 Quick Start](https://docs.heltec.org/en/gateway/ht-m2802/quick_start.html) document.

 ### Register a LoRa gateway in TTN/TTS

-Select a cluster in the [TTN console](https://console.thethingsnetwork.org/) page to start adding devices and gateways.
-Or start adding devices and gateways in [TTS console](https://lora.heltec.org/console).
+*Select a cluster in the [TTN console](https://console.thethingsnetwork.org/) page to start adding devices and gateways.
+Or start adding devices and gateways in [TTS console](https://lora.heltec.org/console).*

 ![](img/connect_to_server/10.png)

-Create a new gateway.
+*Create a new gateway.*

 ![](img/connect_to_server/11.jpg)

-Fill in the HT-M02_V2 information as shown below and complete the addition.
+*Fill in the HT-M02_V2 information as shown below and complete the addition.*

 ![](img/connect_to_server/12.jpg)